 These volunteers serve as cultural ambassadors in all areas of the province.
-The current directors were elected (or are continuing their term) on June 13th, 2015 at the MCoS Annual General Meeting to serve a one or two-year term.
+The current directors were elected (or are continuing their term) from 2018 and 2019.

 Dr. Asit Sarkar is Professor Emeritus at the N. Murray Edwards School of Business of the University of Saskatchewan, having completed 37 years of active service at the University.
 From February, 1993 to June, 2002, Dr. Sarkar served as the first Director of University of Saskatchewan International and Special Adviser to the President of University of Saskatchewan.
 Prior to that, he was Associate Dean of University’s College of Commerce, first Director of the Centre for International Business Studies, and Head of the Department of Management and Marketing.
 He also held visiting faculty appointments in Japan, Singapore, Malaysia and Indonesia.
 From 2002 to 2008, he served as the Director of the International Centre for Governance and Development at the University of Saskatchewan.
 He has led the development of the ICT-based Governance Knowledge Network as a platform for mobilizing and sharing Canadian knowledge on different aspects of governance and international development.